lanohoza/DocTech/README.md

 To add report you must to :
   1.Choose a patient from Dropdown list if exist, if not Doctor shoud enter all informations of new patient then continue enter informations of consultation:
-  Diagnostic; Amount; Also choose the drags list prescriped 4.For extract report medicale for this patient comme file txt
+  Diagnostic; Amount; Also choose the drags list prescriped 4.For extract report medicale for this patient comme file txt just click button on Save